GJDuck/e9afl/README.md

 missed paths.
 However, for most binaries E9AFL should give reasonable performance.

-E9AFL is based on [E9Patch](https://github.com/GJDuck/e9patch) which
+E9AFL is built on top of [E9Patch](https://github.com/GJDuck/e9patch), which is a trampoline-based binary rewriting tool.
-uses a complex virtual address space layout for the instrumented binary.
-This can slow down `fork()`, which limits the performance of E9AFL-instrumented binaries (although it still seems faster than QEMU mode).
-You can increase the performance (at the cost of file size) by decreasing the compression-level using the `-c` option, e.g.:

-        $ ./e9afl -c 1 readelf
+This approach may generate additional overheads in the form of soft page faults when trampolines are first accessed immediately after `fork()`.
+This adds latency compared to source-level fuzzing, which may slow down the overall execs/sec performance.
+Nevertheless, the performance of E9AFL appears to be somewhat better than other binary fuzzing solutions such as QEMU mode.

 ## License